Skip to main content (Press Enter)

 The average cost to paint a car ranges from $300 to more than $20,000.
 What you pay depends on various factors, primarily the level of quality you're looking for.

-Basic paint jobs include a single coat of basic paint with minimal prep work and no finish.
-Oftentimes painters skip over non-visible areas like underneath the hood or inside door frames, leaving them the original color.
-This averages $300 to $1,000.
+• Basic paint jobs: These jobs cost $300 to $1,000 and include a single coat of basic paint with minimal preparation and no finish.
+Non-visible areas, such as the underside of the hood or inside door frames, are usually left untouched, keeping their original color.

 How much you'll pay to paint your car depends on several factors.

 Another significant factor is the size of the paint job.
-If you are repainting an area that was damaged in an accident, it will cost significantly less than repainting an entire car.
+Repainting an area damaged in an accident will cost significantly less than repainting an entire car.
 The same is true of the vehicle itself.
 If you are getting your two-seater convertible repainted, it'll cost less than a Suburban simply because there's less surface area to paint.
+A small car might cost $2,000 to $3,500, while a larger SUV or truck can cost between $3,500 and $7,000.

 The type of paint you select also influences the amount you'll pay.
 Synthetic enamels are the cheapest since they only require a single coat of paint.
 High-quality paints or specialized formulas often require multiple coats, which can add up to several thousand dollars more in cost.

-To maintain the paint job you just paid for, you'll want to add a finish.
-Whether you opt for a matte, glossy or semi-gloss finish will impact the price tag since they require different levels of work.
-You can also add a wax or ceramic coating for additional protection and cost.
+You'll want to add a finish to maintain the paint job you just paid for.
+Choosing between a matte, glossy or semi-gloss finish will impact the price tag since they require different levels of work.

 While you technically can paint over imperfections in the metal of your car's body, you probably won't like the results.
 A new shiny coat of paint may actually call attention to the issue rather than hide it.

-Add-ons to the paint, like flakes to add sparkle, will increase your bill.
-Stripes and other custom designs also increase how much you'll pay for your paint job.
+Add-ons to the paint, like flakes to add sparkle, will increase your bill by $200-$500 for basic metallic effects.
+Stripes and other custom designs can add $500-$2,000 or more to your paint job, depending on the complexity of the design.

 Prepping a car for painting includes the following steps: